All Episodes

 Photographs and videos of defense posted on publicly accessible social media pages.

-So them expressing their allegiance to the Wu Street gang through hand signs of other means and beef wanted their ill-gun games by displaying large stacks of United States currency standing near luxury vehicles.
+So them expressing their allegiance to the Wu Street Gang through hand signs and other means and beef wanted their ill-gun gains by displaying large stacks of United States currency standing near luxury vehicles.

-Because some of you guys do me a favor in the chat.
+Because some of you guys do me a favor in the chat, chat.

 Do me a favor.